Nat3z/FragBot/README.md

 1. (OPTIONAL) Move the .env file into the src build directory. **(REQUIRED FOR PM2)**
 1. Run your package manger's start script. (ex: `pnpm start`, `npm start`, `yarn start`) **OR** go into the dist/src/ directory and use **pm2** to start `bot.js`

 Remember to create an `accounts.json` in the root of the project, following the `accounts.json.example` file's syntax.
-Along with that, make sure you have created a `.env` file and filling out the fields defined in the `.env.example` file.
+Along with that, make sure you have created a `.env` file and have filled out the fields defined in the `.env.example` file.